adityaprasad-sudo/ProjectExploreSingapore/README.md

 [![HuggingFace](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-FFD21E?style=for-the-badge)](https://huggingface.co/)

 ## 📌 Project Overview
-The **Singapore Intelligence RAG System** is an advanced AI-powered platform designed to provide precise, context-aware information regarding Singapore’s legal framework, government policies, historical milestones, and critical infrastructure.
+The **Singapore Intelligence RAG System** is an intelligent platform that utilizes AI technology to deliver accurate and relevant information about the legal system, policies, and historical events of Singapore, as well as its critical infrastructure.

-Unlike standard LLMs which can "hallucinate" facts, this system uses **Retrieval-Augmented Generation (RAG)**.
-It references a strictly curated corpus of Singaporean data (33,000+ pages of PDFs) to ground every answer in factual reality before responding.
+Unlike other LLMs, which have the tendency to "hallucinate" facts, the Singapore Intelligence RAG System employs **Retrieval-Augmented Generation (RAG)**.
+It relies on a carefully curated set of Singaporean data (more than 33,000 pages of PDFs) to ensure that all answers are based on factual reality.

 ---